ruby-amqp/rubybunny.info/articles/bindings.md

 ## Binding Queues to Exchanges

 In order to receive messages, a queue needs to be bound to at least one exchange.
-Most of the time binding is explcit (done by applications).
+Most of the time binding is explicit (done by applications).
 To bind a queue to an exchange, use `Bunny::Queue#bind` where the argument passed can be either an `Bunny::Exchange` instance or a string.